-Step one in building software: understand what the goal is.
+Step one in building software: understand what the requirements are.
 This phase is also called Product Discovery.

 - Software projects involving n people start out with n very different impressions on how the app should be structured.

-- Your primary goal is to flesh out and unify those n visions into one
+- Your primary goal is to expand on and unify those n visions into one cohesive vision

 - All parties involved need to be at the table: management, developers, customers.